itu-devops/lecture_notes/REPORT.md

   - Brief results of the security assessment and brief description of how did you harden the security of your system based on the analysis
   - Applied strategy for scaling and upgrades

-**Important**: Also, in case you have used AI-assistants during your project briefly explain which system(s) you used during the project and reflect how it supported/hindered your process.
+In case you have used AI-assistants during your project briefly explain which system(s) you used during the project and reflect how it supported/hindered your process.